EBC-butterfly-genomics-team/Leptidea_Faster_Z/README.md

 <b> Scripts used for analyzing Faster Z in Leptidea sinapis </b>

-<Title> Temporal Dynamics of Faster Neo-Z Evolution in Butterflies </Title>
+<b> Temporal Dynamics of Faster Neo-Z Evolution in Butterflies </b>

 https://doi....